Strudel

-Strudel (/ˈstruːdəl/ STROO-dəl, /de/) is a type of layered pastry with a filling that is usually sweet, but savoury fillings are also common.
-It became popular in the 18th century throughout the Habsburg Empire.
+Strudel (/ˈstruːdəl/ STROO-dəl, /de/) is a type of layered baked good made with pastry, with a filling that is usually sweet, but savoury fillings are also common.
+It became popular in the 18th century throughout the Austrian Empire.
 Strudel is part of Austrian cuisine and German cuisine but is also common in other Central European cuisines.
 In Italy it is recognized as a prodotto agroalimentare tradizionale (PAT) of South Tyrol.

 The oldest strudel recipes (a Millirahmstrudel and a turnip strudel) are from 1696, in a handwritten cookbook at the Wienbibliothek im Rathaus (formerly Wiener Stadtbibliothek).
-The pastry is probably descended from similar pastries such as börek and baklava.
+The pastry is believed to descend from the Hungarian rétes, which was traditionally a variation of the Ottoman baklava.

 Etymology

 Strudel is an English loanword from German.
 The word derives from the German word Strudel, which in Middle High German literally means 'whirlpool' or 'eddy'.

-Although it is known by its German name in most language areas, it used to be called by its Hungarian name, rétes.
-The menu at the Ritz hotel in Paris in the early 19th century, for example, included 'Rétes Hongrois', for which the strudel flour was ordered from Hungary and the pâtissiers were sent to Pest to learn.

-Pastry
+History

+The origins of the strudel are believed to lie in the Hungarian rétes, which developed from the Turkish baklava during Ottoman rule in Hungary.
+Traditionally, the Hungarian rétes was made using the same method as baklava, layering paper-thin sheets of dough with filling.
+The strudel, with its distinctive rolled form, developed in the Austrian Empire around the turn of the 18th century.

+Strudelteig pastry

-Traditional strudel pastry differs from puff pastry in that it is very elastic.
+Traditional strudel pastry, known as Strudelteig, differs from puff pastry in that it is very elastic.
 It is made from flour with a high gluten content, water, oil, and salt, with no sugar added.
 The dough is worked vigorously, rested, and then rolled out and stretched by hand very thinly with the help of a clean linen tea towel or kitchen paper.
 There are numerous techniques for manually pulling strudel dough.
 One method is to roll the dough thin before laying it over the back of the hands and drawing it thin by pulling the hands apart from one another.
 Purists say that it should be so thin that you can read a newspaper through it.
 A legend has it that the Austrian Emperor's perfectionist cook decreed that it should be possible to read a love letter through it.
 The thin dough is laid out on a tea towel, and the filling is spread on it.
 The dough with the filling on top is rolled up carefully with the help of the tea towel and baked in the oven.